ghuser-io/ghuser.io/db/README.md

+# Database
-The database is here to cache GitHub's data.

-During the prototyping phrase, it's just a [JSON file](db.json) that we update once per day by running
+It is here to cache GitHub's data.
+During the prototyping phrase, it's just a [JSON file](db.json) that we update once per day.

+## Updating the database

 ```bash
 $ npm install